izihawa/summa/docs/core/architecture.md

 You may create and configure your own private swarm or use public swarms if you need to distribute your data publicly.

 #### Kick-start Replication
-Your index must have Iroh-engine for being replicatable:
+Your index must have IPFS engine for becoming replicatable:

 ```bash
 # Migrate existing File index to IPFS engine